the-imperfectionest/HA-Tools/smart-lock/README.md

    - Move sensitive information (e.g., passwords, keys) to `secrets.yaml` for better security.

 2. **Restricted Groups:**
-   - Replace `authorized-group-1` and `authorized-group-2` with the actual LDAP groups permitted for access.
+   - Replace `authorized-group-1` and `authorized-group-2` in your Home Assistant automation with the actual LDAP groups permitted for access.

 3. **Secure Wi-Fi:** Ensure you use a secure Wi-Fi network for ESP32 communication.

+---

+This guide includes detailed instructions for both wiring and configuration, ensuring a comprehensive and secure setup.
+Let me know if further clarifications are needed!